 - Campsites may not be held for someone arriving later

-- Campers may stay up to 10 days in the summer, up to 20 days in the off season
+- Campers may stay up to 10 days between April 1 and October 1; up to 20 days between October 31 and April 1.

 - Quiet hours are 10 p.m. to 6:30 a.m.
 Engine driven electric generators may be operated between the hours of 8:00 a.m. and 9:00 p.m.